 1. Decrease Human Errors:

 - Well, mistakes are common and human errors are most unavoidable.
-While dealing with numbers and codes, thereto chance of entering it incorrectly.
+While dealing with numbers and codes, there is a chance of entering it incorrectly.

-- Especially dealing with complex cases and procedures those involve multiple codes drives to a wrong code entry.
+- Especially dealing with complex cases and procedures that involve multiple codes drives to a wrong code entry.

-- If the cardiology coding and billing services are outsourced or if it’s an in-house billing, thorough checking on codes are very important.
+- When the cardiology coding and billing services are outsourced or if it’s an in-house billing, thorough checking on codes are very important.

 - The memorized ICD-10 and CPT codes stays at the tip of your tongue, it’s easy to enter quickly without a second thought even before realizing it.